tommaso-ascani/rocky-ns8/README.md

 After the first login remember to:

-- change all default password (see below)
+- change all default passwords (see below)
 - configure NethVoice Proxy before the NethVoice module

 ## Console/SSH